Learning Abroad Center

 Asia & Oceania

-This graduate-level program offers students the opportunity to study with expert practitioners in India and examine the claim that systematic practice of ancient healing traditions promotes optimal health.
+This study abroad program offers you the opportunity to study with expert Tibetan medicine practitioners in India and examine whole-person health via the lens of ancient Tibetan healing tradition.

 Program Details